CodingBeagle/asteroids-game/learning/opengl/basic-overview.md

 ## Primitives

 OpenGL is only capable of ultimately drawing a few basic shapes, such as *points*, *lines*, and *triangles*.
 They are referred to as **primitives**.

-## Vertex Shader

-The first shader stage in the OpenGL pipeline is the vertex shader.

-Each vertex of your 3D data passes through the vertex shader *one by one*.
-Therefore, shaders like the vertex shader can execute millions of times and often in parallel.